kateewrightt/critter-explorer-frontend/README.md

 - Adjusted layout for smaller screens ✅
 - Tooltips added to critter cards for easy reference ✅
 - Themed loading icons for a more engaging experience ✅
+- Added preloading for Flickr gallery images to reduce perceived load time ✅
+- Migrated the backend from Render to Vercel for faster loading times and better reliability ✅

 #### Planned Enhancements
 - **Image Filtering or API Update**: Filter out unrelated gallery images for critters with common names (e.g., “walking stick” returning mobility aids instead of the insect)